Arthur Dietzsch

 Arthur Dietzsch (* October 2, 1901 in Pausa; † August 26, 1974 in Burgdorf (Hannover region), Germany) was a German KZ trustee (Funktionshäftling) and Kapo as well as an inmate nurse (KZ-Häftlingspfleger) in Block 46 of KZ Buchenwald.

 Early life

 Dietzsch attended secondary school (Realgymnasium) in Plauen and volunteered for war service at the very end of the Great War.
-After the armistice at the end of First World War, he joined the veterans' organisation Der Stahlhelm and joined the very reduced post Versailles German Army i.e. Reichswehr on a 12-year contract.
-As a rifleman he took part in streetfights against communist rebels.
-Diligent and reliable, he was selected for Officer's Training in 1920.
+After the armistice at the end of the First World War, he joined the veterans' organisation “Der Stahlhelm” and joined the very reduced post of Versailles German Army i.e. Reichswehr on a 12-year contract.
+As a rifleman, he took part in street fights against communist rebels.
+Diligent and reliable, he was selected for Officers’ Training in 1920.
 As an Officer cadet, shortly before his promotion to Lieutenant, he warned the father of his girlfriend about being on a wanted list for the latter's membership in the Communist Party, thus helping him to flee.
-Dietzsch' action was betrayed, he was court-martialed and sentenced to 14 years in prison for treason.
+Dietzsch's action was deemed a betrayal.
+In 1924, he was arrested for treason.
+In 1925, he was found guilty and sentenced to 14 years in prison.